mastoj/FSharpIntro/slides/index.md

 * In F# you want to avoid mutability, but some times it makes sense to bypass the default rules
 * You can create mutable variables by using the keyword `mutable` and the `<-` operator to "re-bind" a variables.
-* Try to do it at the ages or keep it local
+* Try to do it at the edges or keep it local

 </div>